 SI.
-No. Action Points HPL Status (As on Date) Remarks burning of WWTP Sludge.
+No. Action Points HPL Status (As on Date) Remarks 10 Secured on-site disposal pit was made to dispose the WWTP sludge.
+Incinerator was installed for burning of WWTP Sludge.
 Agreement was made with M/s WBWML, Haldia for secured land-filling of hazardous solid wastes (incinerator-ash, molecular sieve etc.) as well as incineration of combustible solid/semi-solid wastes (oil impregnated coke, quench oil, resin etc.) at their site.
 Used oils were sold to MoEF authorized recyclers Catalysts containing heavy metals were sent to MoEF approved authorized recyclers for heavy metal removal and safe disposal.
-Relevant Statutory documents were maintained during disposal of hazardous wastes outside the plant E-wastes are also periodically disposed to a recycler, duly authorized by WBPCB 10.
+Relevant Statutory documents were maintained during disposal of hazardous wastes outside the plant E-wastes are also periodically disposed to a recycler, duly authorized by WBPCB Full Committee and 10.
 Proper operation of incinerator: The incinerator was installed and commissioned in Aug, 2004.
 It was designed to incinerate mainly the ETP sludge along with provision of small quantity of oily sludge and waste oil.
 The incinerator was provided with droplet catcher and caustic scrubber to wash the acidic gases from the flue gas.
 The spent caustic effluent was sent to Wastewater Treatment Plant for subsequent treatment and disposal.
 The incinerator is not in operation as WBPCB instructed to send all the Hazardous Wastes to WBWML.
 Full Compliance 11.
 Optimizing the inventory of hazardous chemicals: We have an on-line facility to monitor the inventory status of hydrocarbons in storage tanks & spheres.
 This is being quarterly submitted to Inspector of Factories as per MSIHC Rules, 1989.
 The inventory status is also being displayed in the form of "Environmental Status" on monthly basis at entrance of main gate.
 Full Compliance 12.
 Self-regulation by industry through regular monitoring and environmental auditing: M/s.
 Scientific Research Laboratory, Kolkata, a 3 rd party duly approved by NABL & MoEF&CC/WBPCB, is carrying out all Environmental Monitoring jobs independently and preparing Monthly, Half-yearly & Annual Data Generation Reports, which HPL periodically submits to the WBPCB/MoEF&CC.
 HPL is an ISO-14001: 2015 certified company and periodic audits are conducted by Internal Auditors as well as External Auditors like DNV for Environmental Management System.
-Besides this, HPL submits Environmental Statement (Audit Report) every year as per Environment Protection Acts and Rules, 1986.
-Full Compliance
+Besides this, HPL submits Environmental Statement Full Compliance

 SI.
-No. Action Points HPL Status (As on Date) Remarks 13.
-Organizational restructuring and accreditation of environmental manager of industry: HPL is having a separate HSEF Department reporting to EVP & Head-Plant.
+A Action Points HPL Status (As on Date) Remarks No. (Audit Report) every year as per Environment Protection Acts and Rules, 1986. aı e Organizational restructuring and accreditation of environmental manager of ndustry: HPL is having a separate HSEF Department reporting to EVP & Head-Plant.
 The operational responsibility for Environment lies with Sr. GM-HSEF who holds the authority associated with high status.
 He is being supported by one well experienced Dy.
 General Manager - Environment Services and one Sr. Manager-Environment Services.
 Above all, all HSEF activities are also being monitored by a sub-committee of HPL Board, which meets twice a year to review various HSE issues for improvement of HSE conditions.
 Full Compliance